 Behind the scenes, possibly since the Summer of 1483, her mother and Lady Margaret Beaufort, mother of Henry Tudor, had made a secret pact for Elizabeth to marry Henry.
 In December that year in exile in France, Henry made a public vow to marry Elizabeth.
 They were both great-great grandchildren of John of Gaunt, so fourth cousins, just on the boundary of degrees of separation allowed by the Pope.
 However, there was also the problem of Titulus Regius passed by Richard’s Parliament, which had declared Elizabeth and her siblings to be illegitimate.
 When Henry became King, he ordered that this Act be deleted from the record and all copies of it destroyed.
 One copy survived.

-Elizabeth and Henry were married in January 1486 so by then Elizabeth can be described as the daughter, sister, niece and wife of Kings and, posthumously, the mother of a King.
+Elizabeth and Henry were married in January 1486 so by then Elizabeth can be described as the daughter, sister, niece and wife of kings and, posthumously, the mother of a king (Henry VIII).